mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 - The database (`sarcasm_db.sqlite`), once populated, contains 23 texts, including 3 migrated hardcoded messages.
 - The 3 hardcoded messages ("Wow, you're SO good at this!", "I love Mondays.", "Nice weather today.") were migrated once using `migrate_labels.py` and are now part of the main database.
 - The tool is designed for manual annotation to support sarcasm detection models.
+- "Unsure" labels in the GUI are stored, supporting flexible annotation workflows.